Measurement of the $W \to \mu \nu_\mu$ cross-sections as a function of the muon transverse momentum in $pp$ collisions at 5.02 TeV: Conclusion

 where the first, second and third uncertainties are statistical, systematic and due to the luminosity determination, respectively.
 These results are consistent with theoretical predictions at fixed-order in the strong coupling.
 As a proof of principle, the differential results are used to determine the \PW-boson mass

 where the first uncertainty is experimental and the second is theoretical.
 This result is in agreement with earlier measurements and indirect determinations based on electroweak precision data.
+Based on the differential cross-section data reported here, further study can now be performed on the modelling of the Drell--Yan process in the forward rapidity region covered by the LHCb experiment.
 The analysis approach can be applied to the LHCb Run~2 dataset at $\sqrt{s}=13\tev$, which contains roughly two orders of magnitude more \PW-boson decays than the small dataset analysed here, with an expected statistical uncertainty on \mw of around $12\mev$ as well as reduced systematic uncertainties.
 Looking ahead, it is expected that Run~3 data will provide improved precision, benefitting from increased statistics and improved detector performance.